Vidyamgunashekar/DynamoREST-NodeJS-CRUD-API-AWS-DynamoDB/README.md

+Here are the prerequisites for working on this project:

+1. **AWS Account:** You'll need an AWS account to access and use DynamoDB.
+Ensure that you have the necessary permissions to create and manage DynamoDB tables, and obtain the Access Key ID and Secret Access Key for programmatic access.

+2. **Node.js:** Ensure Node.js is installed on your machine.
+You can download it from the official [Node.js website](https://nodejs.org/).

+3. **Text Editor/IDE:** Choose a text editor or an Integrated Development Environment (IDE) to write and edit your code.
+Some popular choices include Visual Studio Code, Sublime Text, Atom, or WebStorm.

+4. **Terminal/Command Line:** Familiarize yourself with using the terminal or command line interface to run commands, install dependencies, and start the Node.js server.

+5. **Git (Optional):** Git is a version control system that can be used to clone the project repository.
+If you're collaborating or planning to contribute to a repository, Git will be helpful.

+6. **AWS CLI (Optional):** While not mandatory, having the AWS Command Line Interface installed can be beneficial for configuring AWS credentials and accessing AWS resources from the command line.

+Make sure you have your AWS credentials (Access Key ID and Secret Access Key) handy .
+You can find how to get the AWS Secret Access Key here:

+Additionally, understanding REST APIs and basic knowledge of JavaScript, particularly using Node.js and Express for server-side development, would be beneficial for working on this project.

+Project:

 # Node.js RESTful API for CRUD Operations with DynamoDB

 This project sets up a RESTful API using Node.js to perform CRUD (Create, Read, Update, Delete) operations on a DynamoDB table.